josercruz01/hsoptions/README.md

 callback argument is called with the list of `FlagError` as argument.
 The user can specify a custom function so he handles the argument as he wishes.

-The third callback, `display help`, is called when the user sent the specia help flag (`--help` or `-h`).
+The third callback, `display help`, is called when the user sent the special help flag (`--help` or `-h`).
 It takes the program description and all the information of the flags as a list of (`flag_name`, `[flag_alias]`, `flag_helptext`).
-The `defaultDisplayHelp` is a default implementation that prints the helptext in a standard formart, usually this is the way to go unless the user wants to print the helpttext in a custom format.
+The `defaultDisplayHelp` is a default implementation that prints the helptext in a standard format, usually this is the way to go unless the user wants to print the help text in a custom format.

 Get flag value
 -----------------------------------